-What is a classics degree?
+What is a classics major?

 Classics is not a way of looking at the past; it’s a way of truly understanding the present.
-A classics degree focuses on the ancient Mediterranean world – literature, business, art, science, history, medicine, rhetoric, economics, politics, law and more.
+A classics major focuses on the ancient Mediterranean world – literature, business, art, science, history, medicine, rhetoric, economics, politics, law and more.
 It helps us address humanity’s important questions through the lens of the ancients.

-Why study classics at Furman?
+Why become a classics major at Furman?

-Classics courses at Furman are engineered to give students (1) a deep respect for the power of language, (2) an appreciation for cultural difference, (3) cutting-edge skills for analyzing data, and (4) the self-reflection to know what matters in life and in a career.
+Classics major courses at Furman are engineered to give students (1) a deep respect for the power of language, (2) an appreciation for cultural difference, (3) cutting-edge skills for analyzing data, and (4) the self-reflection to know what matters in life and in a career.
 Plan a visit to Furman’s beautiful campus or start your application today.

 How will you learn?

-In recent years, classics students have used research opportunities to edit medieval manuscripts, produce digital editions of ancient texts, translate a Latin “reader’s digest” version of Homer’s “Iliad,” create an online database for Furman’s ancient coin collection, and annotate geospatial features in ancient texts.
+In recent years, classics majors have used research opportunities to edit medieval manuscripts, produce digital editions of ancient texts, translate a Latin “reader’s digest” version of Homer’s “Iliad,” create an online database for Furman’s ancient coin collection, and annotate geospatial features in ancient texts.

 Classics research has taken our students all over the world.
 Students have studied with the Homer Multitext Summer Research Seminar at the Center for Hellenic Studies of Harvard University; the University of Leipzig’s Seminar in Ancient History; and the University of Leipzig Department of Computer Science.
 Students have also presented their research as near as Greensboro, North Carolina, and as far as Leipzig, Montreal, and Mexico City.